canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 ### Preparation

 The `spark8t` package is already part of the SNAP.
-However, if the python package is used outside of the SNAP context, please make sure that environment settings (described on the [tool's README](https://github.com/canonical/spark-k8s-toolkit-py)) are correctly configured.
+However, if the Python package is used outside the SNAP context, please make sure that environment settings (described on the [tool's README](https://github.com/canonical/spark-k8s-toolkit-py)) are correctly configured.

-Furthermore you need to make sure that `PYTHONPATH` contains the location where the `spark8t` libraries were installed within the snap (something like `/snap/spark-client/current/lib/python3.10/site-packages`)
+Furthermore, you need to make sure that `PYTHONPATH` contains the location where the `spark8t` libraries were installed within the snap (something like `/snap/spark-client/current/lib/python3.10/site-packages`)

 ### Bind to Kubernetes

-The following snipped allows you to import relevant environment variables into a confined object, among which there should an auto-inference of your kubeconfig file location.
+The following snippet lets you import relevant environment variables into a confined object, among which there should an auto-inference of your `kubeconfig` file location:

 ```python
 import os